udaymittal7/sociobay/README.md

 #### Live Version: [Here](https://video-app-0109-4335-dev.twil.io/?passcode=92537801094335)

+##### NOTE - If the link asks for password in landing page, it is '92537801094335'.
+Twilio deployment has added the passcode feature for security purposes.
+Without it, anyone can use the video app and incur charges on my Twilio account.

 ## What is it

 Multi User Video Chat Application built with [Twilio's Programmable Video JS SDK](https://github.com/twilio/twilio-video.js), [Twilio's Conversations JS SDK](https://www.npmjs.com/package/@twilio/conversations), and [Create React App](https://github.com/facebook/create-react-app).